 Structure diagrams are useful throughout the software lifecycle for a variety of team members.
 In general, these diagrams allow for design validation and design communication between individuals and teams.
 For example, business analysts can use class or object diagrams to model a business’s current assets and resources, such as account ledgers, products, or geographic hierarchy.
 Architects can use the component and deployment diagrams to test/verify that their design is sound.
 Developers can use class diagrams to design and document the system’s coded (or soon-to-be-coded) classes.

-As mentioned earlier, the purpose of the class diagram is to show the types being modeled within the system.
+As mentioned, the purpose of the class diagram is to show the types being modeled within the system.
 In most UML models these types include:

 UML uses a special name for these types: “classifiers.”
 Generally, you can think of a classifier as a class, but technically a classifier is a more general term that refers to the other three types above as well.